 One kind but foolhardy gentleman removed the snake to “safety” but did nothing for my fragile frame of mind.
 I urged him to stop, to save himself!
-My daughter continued to photograph and my sister tried to calm me but it was hours before I felt normal again, relatively speaking.
+My daughter continued to photograph and my sister began praying on the spot.
+It was hours before I felt normal again, relatively speaking.

-I didn’t realize it at the time, but on that day I turned the corner on fear.
-Since then, my progress has been slow, so very slow, but certain.
+I didn’t realize it at the time but on that day I turned the corner on fear.
+Since then my progress has been slow, so very slow, but certain.
 I still hate snakes.
 I am never happy to see them.
 Although I continue to find them in my path, I am no longer debilitated.
-And I am overjoyed that the snake-mares have ceased.
+I am overjoyed that the snake-mares have ceased.

 ~ René Morley

 *More about the process in part 2.